Tampermonkey/tampermonkey/README.md

 LICENSE:

 GPLv3.
-See COPYING for details.
+See LICENSE.txt for details.

 ---